ilbuonmarcio/ilbuonmarcio/README.md

-# Hi, I'm @ilbuonmarcio, a turtle person
+# Hi, I'm @ilbuonmarcio, a turtle person 🐢

 ![im dumb](https://blog.ilbuonmarcio.dev/res/img/profilepic.png)

-I'm a professional web developer, Linux enthusiast and Python evangelist.
+I'm a ~professional~ developer 👨‍💻, Linux enthusiast 🐧 and Python evangelist 🐍.

-I like reading books, psychology, everything tech and breathing.
+I like reading books 📚, psychology 🧠, everything tech 💾 and breathing 🍃.
 Especially the last one!

-Recently I started working more and more on myself to better understand what I'm really capable of doing with my potential, and it seems to work :)
+Recently I started working more and more on myself to better understand what I'm really capable of doing with my potential, and it seems to work so I'm happy with the results :)

 ## FAQ